Elizabeth Kenny: Legacy

 Between 1934 and her death in 1952, Kenny and her associates cared for thousands of patients, including polio victims throughout the world.
 Their testimony to Sister Kenny's help is part of her legacy, as is The Kenny Concept of Infantile Paralysis, and Its Treatment, known as the "Red Book".

 A Sister Kenny Memorial House was opened in Nobby on 5 October 1997 by Prof John Pearn.
-This contains many artefacts from Kenny's life and a collection of documents from her private correspondence, papers and newspaper clippings.
+This contains many artifacts from Kenny's life and a collection of documents from her private correspondence, papers and newspaper clippings.
 In Toowoomba, the Sister Elizabeth Kenny Memorial Fund provides scholarships to students attending the University of Southern Queensland who dedicate themselves to work in rural and remote areas of Australia.
 In Townsville, her life was marked in 1949 by the unveiling of a Sister Kenny Memorial and Children's Playground.

+Kenny was posthumously inducted onto the Victorian Honour Roll of Women in 2001.